Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 6. Recruit advisors and put them on your website
 7. Do a public ICO

 You know the jig.
-Basically, cargo culting the Ethereum ICO.
+Basically, cargo culting the Ethereum ICO, the same way dotcoms cargo culted Netscape.

-Founders who deviated from this paradigm were seen as low-status, opportunistic, "not getting it," and were thus less rewarded in their fundraises.
-Yet in hindsight, almost none of this was predictive of an entrepreneur’s success.
+In the ICO bubble, founders who deviated from this paradigm were seen as low-status, opportunistic, "not being crypto-native," and were thus less rewarded in their fundraises.
+Yet in hindsight, almost none of this was predictive of an entrepreneur’s long-term success.

+Keep the dotcom crash in the back of your mind.
+For now, I'm going to focus entirely on how Perez's account of financial bubbles connects with the ICO bubble.

 ## The installation phase
 If we have just witnessed the *collapse* phase, then it’s worth rewinding to what Perez has to say about the period that precedes it: the installation phase.